Accent and Occasional Chair Buying Guide

 If the chair is going to be in one room and has one purpose then you can be very selective on colour and style.
 However, choosing a chair that could be flexible and be at home in a number of rooms could be a wise choice.
 Picking a bold and stylish chair that could allow you to colour pop 2 or 3 different rooms gives you plenty of choice and if it finds a home in one room you can always buy something else for the other locations.

 As has already been discussed an occasional chair may be occasional but it is likely to be used.
-Even if not very often if the chair is as good as it should be people will gravitate to it and want to sit in it.
+Even if not very often, if the chair is as good as it should be people will gravitate to it and want to sit in it.
 It is never good when a chair looks stunning only to feel awful to sit on.
 So the upholstery is important.
-All of our chairs are individuually upholstered and offer supreme comfort along side all their other more visual qualities.
+All of our chairs are meticulously upholstered with naturally soft seats crammed with natural materials and offer supreme comfort along side all their obvious visual qualities.

-As with colour the choice of fabric is another chance to make a statement and as with colour, quality is very important.
+As with colour, the choice of fabric is another chance to make a statement and as with colour, quality is very important.
 Of course, there are cheap options out there but what they may do at a distance they will fail to do on closer inspection.
 Any lack of quality will become more and more apparent as people move into the room and certainly if they choose to touch or sit on the chair.
-The fabric covering the seat or the seat and back of the chair need to not only look beautiful they need to feel it too.
-We use only the highest quality designer fabrics from the likes of House of Hackney, Liberty, Matthew Williamson and Christian Lacroix.
-The right fabric will make a statement, it will catch the eye and please the senses as well as acting as a fulcrum for the look and feel of the whole room.
-The key here is that as people get closer to the accent chair they will become more spellbound by it rather than unveiling a lack of quality.

 A buying guide may be useful but if you would like to discuss your requirements with us personally then please get in touch.
 We love to discuss colour ways, room design and how our chairs can be a part of your home.
 We can even make chairs to order with certain colours and fabrics to work along with your interior design plans.